openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     openvino_tensorflow.is_logging_placement()

-To check the version of OpenVINO Add-on, use the following API:

-    openvino_tensorflow.__version__()

 To check the CXX11_ABI used to compile OpenVINO Add-on, use the following API:

     openvino_tensorflow.cxx11_abi_flag()

-To check if OpenVINO Add-on is registered as a Grappler optimizer, use the following API:

-    openvino_tensorflow.is_grappler_enabled()

 To disable execution of certain operators on the OpenVINO backend, use the following API to run them on native TensorFlow runtime:

     openvino_tensorflow.set_disabled_ops(<string_of_operators_separated_by_commas>)